 It’s not only brides who want to look their best.
 As a matter of fact, it is not uncommon for additional members of the wedding party to utilize cosmetic procedures as well.
 I have had requests from bridesmaids, mothers (and fathers) of the bride and/or groom, as well as grandparents, to receive Botox treatments, microdermabrasion and laser hair removal.
 This is the excuse that people have been looking for to splurge on themselves.

-My advice is to visit our office about one month prior to the big event for non-surgical procedures, and two months before your wedding or other big event for surgical procedures.
+My advice is to visit our office about one month prior to the big event for non-surgical procedures, and four-five months before your wedding or other big event for surgical procedures.
+Check with the office to see how far our we are booking surgery!
 The beauty of cosmetic surgeries is that they are safe and effective with most offering a very quick recovery.